Indigenous priority seats for Health and Human Service Programs

 Acceptable documentation includes:

-• a certified copy of a Status or Treaty card
+• Status or Treaty card

-• a certified copy of a Métis card
+• Métis card

-• a certified copy of a Nisga'a card
+• Nisga'a card

 • written confirmation of membership in a Band by a Band Council or Tribal Council which has enacted its own membership code